uzairlatif90/AirIceRayTracing/README.md

 - Run it: `./MultiRayAirIceRefraction 200 3000`
 - In this case the example arguments are: Antenna Depth is set at 200 m, Ice Layer Height is set as 3000 m
 - The main is at the bottom of the code, which you can modify to your liking.

+### SingleRayAirIceRefraction_wROOTGr.C as standalone package
+To run you just have to do:
+- `root -l 'SingleRayAirIceRefraction_wROOTGr.C('200','170','20000','3000')'`
+- In this case the example arguments are: Antenna Depth is set at 200 m, The Ray Launch Angle is set at 170 deg, Tx Height is set at 20000 m, Ice Layer Height is set as 3000 m